QubitPi/management-blogs/docs/_posts/2022-10-12-enterprise-ci-cd.md

 > 💡 For faster access or if we cannot see our group name, we can also type in a portion or the whole name of the group
 > and it will limit the dropdown to the selected text.

+Once the external role has been selected, creates a linked role.
+We can then assign other roles and privileges to this new externally mapped role like we would do for any other role.

+Any user that is part of the scm group in LDAP, receives all the privileges defined in the created role allowing us to adapt our generic role in LDAP to the repository manager-specific use cases we want these users to be allowed to perform.

 ##### Users

 #### Troubleshooting